-The confluence of the Sandy and Salmon Rivers represents one of the largest and most potentially productive restoration opportunities in the Sandy basin.
-Disconnected by levees for over 50 years, an initial opportunity analysis and conceptual design process in 2011 identified the confluence floodplain as the highest potential restoration opportunity in a 13-mile reach between the former Marmot dam site and the Zigzag River.
+The confluence of the Sandy and Salmon Rivers represents one of the largest and most productive restoration opportunities in the Sandy basin.
+An initial opportunity analysis and conceptual design process in 2011 identified the confluence floodplain as the highest potential restoration opportunity in a 13-mile reach between the former Marmot dam site and the Zigzag River.

 The 2011 study indicated that the Sandy is working its way through the upper levee, as evidenced by sand deposits on the high surface behind the levee.
 Portions of the levee on its upstream end have continued to deteriorate.
 This potentially risks a passive breach through naturally erosive intrusions into the 1964 levee.
 The structure is not a registered flood control structure nor maintained by the Army Corps of Engineers.